Continuum

 ‘Mantilla of Memory’ 2025

-Double shadow print, thread, Artist dyed cocoons on matte bromide paper 113x70cm
+Double shadow print on matte bromide pape, thread, artist dyed cocoons on rag mat 113x70cm

 Chrystalline Memories

-'Chrystalline Memories I' 2025 shadow print on matte bromide paper, artist dyed wild silk cocoons and thread 25x20cm
+'Chrystalline Memories I' 2025 shadow print on matte bromide paper, artist dyed wild silk cocoons and thread on rag mat 25x20cm

-'Chrystalline Memories II' 2025 shadow print on matte bromide paper, artist dyed wild silk cocoons and thread 25x20cm
+'Chrystalline Memories II' 2025 shadow print on matte bromide paper, artist dyed wild silk cocoons and thread on rag mat 25x20cm

-'Chrystalline Memories III' 2025 shadow print on matte bromide paper, artist dyed wild silk cocoons and thread 25x20cm
+'Chrystalline Memories III' 2025 shadow print on matte bromide paper, artist dyed wild silk cocoons and thread on rag mat 25x20cm

-Thread on double and single shadow print on matte bromide paper 32x47cm
+Single and double shadow print on matte bromide paper, thread on rag mat 32x47cm